Cookies help us deliver our services.

 How to Get to Nagahama:

-• Direct trains from Kyoto reach Nagahama in just over an hour on the Tokaido-Sanyo line, covered by the JR Rail Pass.
+• By train: Direct trains from Kyoto Station reach Nagahama Station in just over an hour on the Tokaido-Sanyo line, covered by the JR Rail Pass.

 Omichachiman is another small city near Lake Biwa with a charming old town.